Accessibility Statement

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This statement was originally prepared on 21st December 2022.
-It was last reviewed on 22nd October 2025.
+This statement was prepared on 11th December 2025 It was last reviewed on 28 January 2026.

-This website was last tested on 18th September 2025 by the Accessibility Monitoring Team in Cabinet Office.
+This website was last tested on 11th December 2025 against the WCAG 2.2 AA standard.